-The Health Care Authority (HCA) is responsible for planning, implementing, and quality oversight for state-funded prevention and treatment services for problem gambling.
-An advisory committee also oversees services.
+The Health Care Authority (HCA) is responsible for planning, implementing, and providing quality oversight for the Washington State Problem Gambling Program.

 On this page

 Individuals who answer ‘yes’ to one or more of these questions may wish to seek help:

 - Am I spending more time and more money on gambling?

 - Am I spending a lot of time thinking about gambling?

 - Have I tried to cut back or stop, but I can’t?